ivanakhoo/BerryBubble/README.md

 - Take away Admin rendering for first loadup of site

 ### UI/UX
-- Create projects url and picture upload
+- Create projects url and picture upload (Firebase New Collection - Projects)
     - Projects have url, picture, brief summary, and technologies
 - Expand the details page to show projects
 - Make details page more clean